Pilot: Data Standardization, GDSN & Analytics

 - What is the role of GTINs in food safety?

-Pilot schools will be asked to assist with conducting the pilots including:
+Pilot districts will be asked to assist with piloting the integrated Menu Planning and Production Record software including:

 - Review and execute the N2F School Pilot Agreement regarding data access, sharing, and security in compliance with regulations including COPPA, FERPA, and typical state and local policies governing data security and management.